GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 Consider the `slurm` batch file below.
 It contains a number of errors.
 Identify at least 5 and send your observations, along with the correction to the trainer.

->**:Note:** As we have not yet covered running the `BLASTn` command from the command line, this is the same line that you used in the workshop.
-There are no intentional errors in this line.
+>**Note:** As we have not yet covered running the `BLASTn` command from the command line, this is the same line that you used in the workshop.
+There are no intentional errors in this command.

 ```bash
 #!/bin/bas -e